SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Markdown/faq.md

 ---

-<h3 id="licenses">Why are certain licenses highlighted?</h3>

-If a package's license shows with an orange or red exclamation mark icon, it is for one of three reasons:

-1. The package has no license.
-2. We have been unable to automatically detect the software license used by the package.
-3. The license chosen by the package authors may be incompatible with the App Store.

-#### No License

-If the package license is showing as "No License" with a red exclamation icon, we could not find _any_ license information in the package repository.

-Using a package that does not have a license presents a significant legal risk.
-Unlicensed code is not open-source, and the original author reserves all rights by default.
-For more information, read [this great blog post](https://expressionengine.com/blog/the-truth-about-the-risks-of-unlicensed-software) on using unlicensed code.

-If you are the package author, you can fix this by adding a `LICENSE` file with an open-source license in your package's repository.
-The Swift Package Index will update license metadata a few hours after you add the license.

-#### Unknown License

-If the package license is showing as "Unknown License" with an orange exclamation icon, we have been unable to automatically detect a license in the package repository.

-There could be one of several reasons automatic detection failed.
-The package may use a commercial or closed-source license, or it could be that GitHub's license detection algorithm has failed.
-Before using a package with an unknown license, you should check the package repository for a `LICENSE` file and ensure you understand the terms that the package author has defined.

-If you are the author of a package showing with an unknown license and believe it should show a valid open-source license, please [see GitHub's documentation](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository#detecting-a-license).
-The Swift Package Index will update licenses a few hours after GitHub recognises a valid license.

-#### Incompatible license

-If the package license shows with an orange exclamation icon but does _not_ say "No License" or "Unknown License", then the package is using a license which may be incompatible with how the App Store works, such as a GPL-style license.
-If you are considering shipping software that includes a package licensed with one of these licenses to the App Store, you should be aware that using code licensed under one of these licences may present a legal risk.

----

 <h3 id="contributing">Can I contribute to the Swift Package Index?</h3>

 Absolutely.
 The Swift Package Index is [open-source](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server), and we’d love it if you wanted to help us make it better.
 Please see the [guide to contributing in our README](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/blob/main/README.md#contributing) for more information.